swyddfa/esbonio/lib/esbonio/tests/workspaces/demo/rst/symbols.rst

 The server can also include hierarchical information about the symbols, e.g. The symbol ``Sub-section`` is contained within the symbol ``Section``.

 In VSCode this information is typically used to populate the :guilabel:`Outline` view.
+You can also search for a symbol in the current document using the :kbd:`Ctrl+Shift+O` keybinding.

 Workspace Symbols
 -----------------